This article was written for TMS Global’s Activate Post and was published there on March 20, 2019.

 Veterans Day Vignette #1:

 My point of entry into Vietnam was Cam Rahn Bay.
-Following evening mess on that first day, I took a stroll and found myself on the western perimeter where a young private was walking guard.
+Following the evening mess (meal) on that first day, I took a stroll and found myself on the western perimeter where a young private was walking guard.
 During our conversation, I noticed he didn’t have a magazine in his weapon.
-Upon closer scrutiny, I discovered he had no magazines on him at all.
+Upon closer scrutiny, I discovered he had no ammunition at all.
 My first thought was, “What kind of war had I gotten myself in?”
-Continue reading Veteran’s Day Vignettes
+Continue reading Veterans Day Vignettes

 There is a splendid three-minute scene in the movie Glory, the Oscar-winning film about the all-black, volunteer 54th Massachusetts Infantry Regiment led by white officers during the Civil War.
 In the scene, Colonel Shaw walks up on target practice being led by Major Forbes and observes Private Sharts very deliberately and methodically hitting bottles with his rifle shots.